 The rendition script is named render.sh.
 The directory structures are prepared to receive the rendition script so images could be produced inside them.
 Each directory structure has design templates (.svg), translation files (.sed), and translated images (.png).
-The rendition script is unified in a common place and linked from different directory structures.
-There is no need to have the same code in different directory structures if it can be in just one place and then be linked from different locations.

 The concepts of corporate identity started to be considered.
-As referece, it is used Wikipedia (http://en.wikipedia.org/Corporate\identity) and the book Corporate Identity by Wally Olins (1989).
+As referece, it is used Wikipedia (http://en.wikipedia.org/Corporate_identity) and the book Corporate Identity by Wally Olins (1989).